Could you have a dust mite allergy?

 First, you’ll need to do allergy testing to figure out if dust mites are triggering your symptoms.
 Your GP can refer you to get tested.
 Once diagnosed you can then start treatment or medication, depending on your symptoms.

 Some people are treated with immunotherapy, which gradually exposes you to dust mite allergens to train your immune system to be less sensitive to them.
 Symptoms can improve after three months but the recommended course of treatment is three years, Assoc Prof Rimmer says.
-Many immunotherapies approved by the TGA (Australia’s regulatory body) are covered by HCF so check with your doctor to find out if you’re covered for the immunotherapy they prescribe.
+Many immunotherapies approved by the Therapeutic Goods Administration (TGA) (Australia’s regulatory body) are covered by HCF, so check with your doctor to find out if you’re covered for the immunotherapy they prescribe.

 “If you’re in the more severe category, then I think going down the track of desensitisation is a very appropriate way forward,” she explains.